 A Guide for Young Tax Professionals Relocating to Belgium

-Thanks to its central location, Belgium is the ideal place for ambitious tax professionals across Europe whether you’re currently in Spain, Poland, Germany, Netherlands or France.
+Thanks to its central location, Belgium is the ideal place for ambitious tax professionals looking for tax jobs across Europe whether you’re currently in Spain, Poland, Germany, Netherlands or France.
 You may be a young professional looking to broaden your work experience or wanting to enjoy a different culture.
 Either way, Belgium could be the answer.
-It may be small, but this European country has great potential with plenty of job opportunities for young Tax professionals living in neighbouring countries.
+It may be small, but this European country has great potential with plenty of tax job opportunities for young Tax professionals living in neighbouring countries.

 Did you know that more than 8 out of 10 young expats key decision-making factor in moving to Belgium was the opportunity to develop their career?
 And that 95% of expats who choose to work in this country have great life satisfaction?
 It’s therefore no surprise that Belgium is a highly attractive place to relocate to when thinking about your future prospects.
 Many young professionals developing a career in Belgium also believe that their personal finances have increased as well as their social life, making it evident that there is no compromise involved with this highly recommended move for expats.
-As well as an abundance of professional tax opportunities, Belgium also has a high standard of living and is proudly known as one of the Top 10 in the OECD's Better Life Index.
+As well as an abundance of professional tax job opportunities, Belgium also has a high standard of living and is proudly known as one of the Top 10 in the OECD's Better Life Index.

 The ‘Average Salary Survey’ has also calculated that the average salary offered in Belgium is approximately €61,357 a year, based on a 38-40-hour week.
 Furthermore, pay equality is also approximately 50% better compared to the EU average and Belgium also boasts one of the highest minimum wage rates throughout Europe.